carpentries/instructor-training/_extras/training_calendar.md

 If you are joining through our open application program, applications are reviewed on a rolling basis.
 Applicants who are accepted will receive a code to register for an event below.
 Open applicants can register no earlier than one month before each event.

-All trainings are offered online from 9 am to 5 pm in the time zone noted.
+All trainings are offered online from 9 am to 5 pm in the time zone listed (unless otherwise noted below).
 You do not need to be in the same time zone yourself but need to accommodate that time zone for the full 2-day event.
 A link is provided next to each event that will convert the start time to your local time zone.

 Read more about our Instructor Training program [here]({{ page.root }}).